Four decades for a safer working life

 Caruna's safety training was conceptualised and piloted during 2017

-In the course of four hours, lay persons learn the correct and safe ways of working with cables, because building an underground cable network is the work of an electricity professional.
+In the course of four hours, lay persons learn the correct and safe ways of working with cables.
 The training also covers hazardous work and related written advance plans and provides guidance to finding the risk factors of the site, enabling the people to act if an accident occurs.